Rangi42/polishedcrystal/README.md

 * Added locations from R/B/Y and HG/SS: Viridian Forest, Pewter Museum, Celadon Hotel, Silph Co., Pokémon Mansion, Seafoam Islands, Cerulean Cave, Goldenrod PokéCom Center, and Bellchime Trail
 * New locations, including Cinnabar Volcano, Cherrygrove Bay, Goldenrod Harbor, a new floor of Rock Tunnel, and custom-designed PokéWalker routes
 * Battle more trainers, including Lorelei, Agatha, and Bill
-* New trainer classes: Elder, Rich Boy, Schoolgirl, Cowgirl, Battle Girl, and Hex Maniac
+* New trainer classes: Elder, Rich Boy, Schoolgirl, Cowgirl, Battle Girl, Hex Maniac, and Guitarist♀
 * Get a Silver Trophy when you beat the Elite 4 and a Gold Trophy when you rematch them at higher levels
 * Rematch Gym Leaders in the Fighting Dojo
 * Wonder Trade up to three times a day in the Goldenrod PokéCom Center